Assault on Precinct 13 (1976 film): Post-production

-Carpenter edited the film using the pseudonym John T. Chance, the name of John Wayne's character in Rio Bravo; his frequent collaborator Debra Hill served as assistant editor.
+Carpenter edited the film using the pseudonym John T. Chance; his frequent collaborator Debra Hill served as assistant editor.
 According to Carpenter, the editing process was a bare-bones process.
 One mistake Carpenter was not proud of was one shot "cut out of frame", which means the cut is made within the frame so a viewer can see it.
 Assault was shot on Panavision, which takes up the entire negative, and edited on Moviola, which cannot show the whole image, so if a cut was made improperly (i.e., frame line not lined up properly), then one would cut a half of a sprocket into the film and "cut out of frame," as happened to Carpenter.
 In the end, it did not matter because he said, "It was so dark, no one could see it, thank God!"

 Tommy Lee Wallace, the film's art director, spoke admiringly about Carpenter during post. "[Carpenter] asked if I could cut sound effects.
 The answer, of course, was 'Sure!'
-Once again, here I was, a perfectly green recruit, yet John made a leap of faith … he further insisted we get the best processing money could buy, which at that time was the legendary MGM color labs.
+Once again, here I was, a perfectly green recruit, yet John made a leap of faith ... he further insisted we get the best processing money could buy, which at that time was the legendary MGM color labs.
 Finally, he insisted we get the best post-production sound money could buy, which was Samuel Goldwyn Sound, another legend.
 The expense for this unorthodox approach ate up a huge amount of the budget.
 The production manager fumed that we were exploiting people to pay for processing— and it was true."